killerdolp/2D-report-ALGO/Report.md

 	integer userid <- user_id
 ```

-The **Node** class contains several key elements essential for maintaining the Reward points table structure and functionality of a **RBT**.
+The **Node** class contains several key attributes essential for maintaining the Reward points table structure and functionality of a **RBT**.
 The `color` attribute ensures the tree remains balanced according to Red-Black Tree properties.
 The `points` attribute stores the user’s reward points, while `tier` represents the user's membership ranking.
 The `left`, `right`, and `parent` attributes establish links between nodes.
 Finally, `user_id` uniquely identifies each node, associating it with a specific user.

 ##### Red black Tree Class

 ```
 Class RedBlackTree:
 	Node root <- NIL   //Default empty Tree
+	Integer size <- 0  // Integer Size
 ```

-The **RBT** class only contain one key element, `root` it represents the starting of point of the tree.
+The **RBT** class only contain 2 key attributes,
+The Node `root`  represents the starting of point of the tree.
 When the tree is empty, root is NIL as there are no nodes yet.
 All main operations such as insert, delete and update starts from this `root` node.
+The integer `size` use to retrieve the top people in the scoreboard efficiently

 ### Sub-Operations